 He obtained a PhD degree in Sustainable Energy Systems with Cum Laude distinction from the Faculty of Engineering of the University of Porto in 2019, and an MSc degree in Electrical and Computer Engineering from the same university in 2011.
 His PhD was funded by an MIT Portugal fellowship awarded by the Portuguese Foundation for Science and Technology to the top 0.8% of the applicants.
 In 2020, his PhD thesis was recognized by APREN (Portuguese Renewable Energy Association) as one of the best dissertations in renewable energy.

-Currently, he is a research fellow at the Australian National University.
+Currently, he is a researcher and lecturer at the Australian National University.
 He held research positions at INESC TEC (Portugal) between 2012 and 2019 and Berkeley Lab (U.S.) between 2017 and 2018.
 Today, he continues to hold a research affiliate position at INESC TEC.

 Dr José Iria is interested in building new bridges between optimisation theory and power systems through the reserach and development of new analytical tools for the optimisation of power systems.
 Specifically, his research interests include the development and application of optimisation theory to the following topics:

 - Integration of distributed energy resources (e.g., photovoltaic systems, energy storage systems and electric vehicles);´

 - Large-scale integration of renewable energy resources;

 - Impact of climate change in power systems;

 - Planning and operation of smart homes;